kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 #### Prerequisites

   - An Active EKS cluster (1.14 preferred since it is the latest) against which the user is able to run kubectl commands.
-  - Cluster must consist of at least one worker node ASG
+  - Cluster must consist of at least one worker node ASG.

 A) Create an IAM OIDC identity provider for your cluster with the AWS Management Console using the [documentation] .

-B) Create a test [IAM policy] for your service accounts
+B) Create a test [IAM policy] for your service accounts.

 ```sh
 {